Swedish title: Barbarer och romare

 ECTS credits: 7.5

 NB!
-The course is not given this semester.
 The information below was about spring semester 2022.
-The course is also given spring semester 2023.
+The course is also given this semester.
 Choose semester above for more information!

 Type of studies: part time, 50 %, day